Dayton-His-Glory-Alone/340_Project1/README.md

 # 340_Project1

-Maze solver program
+Maze solver program using BFS

-## Driver Class

-Run the program from the "Driver" Class

-Enter a text file as an input for the program, such as the one given as an example on Module 1
+## Running the Program

+The program is run from the Driver.java class and currently runs exclusively in the console.

+Start by launching the Driver.java class.
+You will prompted to enter the file path for the maze you want to evaluate.
+The maze must be .txt file.

+The console will then display the maze read in, as to assure the maze displayed is equivalent to the maze from the file.

-Program will print the path from FINISH to START on the console along with the maze it read in
+The console will then print the shortest path in the maze as a sequence of coordinates.
+These coordinates are printed in order of start to finish with both the starting and ending nodes being part of the list.

+For reading the coordinates, assume that the TOP LEFT corner is (0, 0) and the bottom right corner is (MAX, MAX).